 Of course, Jacob has reasons for his favoritism.
 He and his wives have a messy back story.
 Jacob’s uncle Laban substituted Leah, and then extorted more work in exchange for the intended bride, in effect selling Rachel twice.
 A casual reader would probably determine that Jacob reluctantly comes to accept Leah as his wife.
 The same casual reader might decide that the servants Bilhah and Zilpah count as mere concubines.

 But if we read the text carefully, we see otherwise: Jacob goes even further in disenfranchising Leah.
 Leah refers to Jacob as her husband (“ishi” = “my man”) when she names two of her sons: Reuben, “now my husband will love me” (Gen. 39:22), and Levi, “now my husband will accompany me” (Gen. 39:34).
-Yet the narrator of the Torah, the anonymous voice of the text, never refers to Leah as Jacob’s wife.
-Jacob avoids calling Leah his wife.
+While the narrator never mentions Leah by name as a wife of Jacob, at Gen 32:22, the narrator’s report implicitly counts Leah as a wife of Jacob: “And he rose up that night, and took his two wives, and his two women servants, and his eleven sons, and passed over the ford Jabbok.”
+Laban also refers to Leah as Jacob’s wife in 31.50.

 Instead, in an enigmatic verse, the narrator tells us that Joseph “was a boy with the sons of Bilhah and the sons of Zilpah, his father’s wives” (Gen. 37:2).
 Bilhah, the servant of Rachel, and Zilpah, the servant of Leah, given by their mistresses to Jacob, here – and nowhere else in the Hebrew Bible – are described as the wives of Jacob.
 Leah and her sons do not appear in the verse at all.
 Does Joseph act like a boy with the sons of Leah?
 The text scrupulously avoids telling us.
 Does Leah count as Jacob’s wife?
 The text remains silent, suggesting that Jacob himself is unconvinced.